It’s an ambitious goal to restore New Zealand’s natural taonga, economy and primary sector.

 - We’ll reduce costs and losses from damage and disease in our agricultural and forestry industries.

 - We’ll boost revenue and employment in our tourism and trade industries as New Zealand becomes more admired for its unique wildlife and pristine landscapes.

 There many organisations and people involved in achieving this goal including:

 - The Department of Conservation — they will deliver the Predator Free 2050 programme, meeting the goals and coordinating different agencies involved.

 - Predator Free 2050 Ltd — the company set up by the government to invest in large landscape scale projects and breakthrough research.
 It is expected to leverage additional contributions from business, local government and philanthropists.

 - Predator Free NZ Trust (that’s us!).

-Regardless, this will be a team effort by everyone to achieve this ambitious goal.
+Achieving this ambitious goal will be a team effort by everyone.